 Symptoms begin gradually, often during adolescence, and may last for years or decades.
 How many symptoms are present at one time varies, and sometimes symptoms are less severe than those in major depression.

 People with this disorder may be gloomy, pessimistic, skeptical, humorless, and incapable of having fun.
 Some are passive, lack energy, and keep to themselves.
 Some constantly complain and are quick to criticize others and reproach themselves.
 They may be preoccupied with inadequacy, failure, and negative events, sometimes to the point of morbid enjoyment of their own failures.

 Severe symptoms occur before most menstrual periods and disappear after they end.
 Symptoms cause substantial distress and/or greatly interfere with functioning.
-Symptoms are similar to those of premenstrual syndrome (see Premenstrual Syndrome) but are more severe, causing great distress and interfering with functioning at work and social interactions.
+Symptoms are similar to those of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before a menstrual period begins and usually end a few hours after the first day of a period... read more but are more severe, causing great distress and interfering with functioning at work and social interactions.

-Women have mood swings, suddenly becoming sad and tearful.
+Women with premenstrual dysphoric disorder have mood swings, suddenly becoming sad and tearful.
 They are irritable and anger easily.
 They feel very depressed, hopeless, anxious, and on edge.
 They may feel overwhelmed or out of control.
 They often put themselves down.

 As with other types of depression, women with this disorder may lose interest in their usual activities, have difficulty concentrating, and feel tired and without energy.
 They may eat too much and crave certain foods.
 They may sleep too little or too much.

 Like many women whose period is about to start, these women may have tender, swollen breasts and/or achy muscles and joints.
 They may feel bloated and gain weight.